Our Lady of Medjugorje: Religious situation

 In 1933 Pope Pius XI requested the whole Catholic world to erect crosses on the dominant mountains in honor of the 1900th anniversary of the crucifixion of Jesus.
 In 1933 a massive cross was erected by the local Catholic diocese on a mountain near Medjuorje.
-The 1,770 ft peak was originally named Mount Sipovac but the locals changed the name to Mount Krizevac which means 'Mount of the Cross'.
-They constructed the 33 ft high cross weighing fifteen tons in six weeks, carrying all the building materials on their backs.
+The 540 m peak was originally named Mount Sipovac but the locals changed the name to Mount Križevac which means 'Mount of the Cross'.
+They constructed the 10 m high cross weighing fifteen tons in six weeks, carrying all the building materials on their backs.